 Without upgrading our existing buildings to higher efficiency technologies we have zero hope of getting to zero energy (ZE)–or at least ultra-low energy performance–and our carbon reduction targets.
 We know that there are many roads to retrofits but rapid scaling relies in part on the commercialization of new technologies, integrated applications of existing products, and pure research and development.

 So where are the technology priorities and gaps to help get to zero energy buildings, and where is further investment needed?
 That was the subject of an extensive study analyzing technology gaps* led by Itron with NBI, EPRI, Integral Group, Davis Energy Group, and UC Davis for the California Energy Commission (CEC) in 2017-2018.
-While the report is still pending publication, the research offers direction for technology changes and new emphasis for utility programs, design teams and manufacturers including:
+The research offers direction for technology changes and new emphasis for utility programs, design teams and manufacturers including:

 - Technology does not pose the biggest challenge to achieving ZE, however it is a significant solution.